Origin of Wallace Fard Muhammad: Immigration to the United States

+Walihad, Salem tamale vendor

+In September 1907, tamale man Walihad met Harvey H. Henline, who bought some tamales from Walihad, but refused to pay for them.
+When Walihad demanded the money, Henline allegedly struck him, leading to him being taken into custody for disorderly conduct.
+This charge was later dismissed.

-Fred Walldad, Eugene tamale vendor
+Fred Bilidad, Eugene tamale vendor

+On March 11, 1908, Fred Bilidad, the hot tamale vendor, ordered a fine tamale wagon for around $150, which he expected to receive from Vancouver.

 An immigration record dated May 26, 1909 for Wali Fred Dad, restaurateur operating in Eugene, Oregon.

 On March 23, 1908, papers announced that Turkish tamale vendor Fred Walldad had received a small house on wheels.
 On September 8, 1908, Eugene newspapers announced a new lunchcart that would be opening adjacent to the cart owned by Fred the Turk.
 Four days later, press reported that Fred had been ordered to move his hot-tamale cart to a new location.
 By September 15, it was reported that Fred the Turk had to abandon his cart due to the order and was now operating out of the back of a cigar store.
 On September 18, "Fred the Greek", tamale vendor, was reported to have paid a license fee, and it was announced that his stand would resume operation at a new location.

 In October, newspapers announced that Fred the Turk was traveling to Portland for a visit.
 On November 3, newspapers reported on a "Halloween prank" in which local boys took the wheels off Fred the Turk's tamale wagon and dropped it, breaking Fred's dishes and eggs, as well as injuring Fred himself; the wheel was stolen.
 On December 7, newspapers reported on Fred's petition to have his cart operating during the day as well as at night.

 On February 3, 1909, newspapers reported that Fred the Turk had sold his lunchwagon and gone to Cottage Grove, Oregon, where he had leased a restaurant and lodging house.

 On May 26, 1909, Wali Fred Dad, restaurateur of Eugene, applied for citizenship in the United States; he reported being a white man born in Hong Kong, China on February 14, 1882, who arrived in San Francisco in January 1904.
 In the document, he renounced allegiance to King Alphonso XIII of Spain.
 The next day, Eugene newspapers reported that Fred Mali Dad, a Spaniard, had filed citizenship papers.

+In 1910, "Fred Conn", an Afghan, is listed in the US Census in Missoula, Montana, and a 1915 article noted that the tamale vendor "Walli Dad" lived in Billings, Montana, around 1910, indicating Dodd moved to Montana, for a short time.